Tuesday 14th June is the Great Science Share for Schools, and here at Braintastic! Science we couldn’t be more excited.

 So what can you do to support your students to take part?
 It’s a good idea to start with the Great Science Ideas section of the website, where you will find inspiring resources to spark your students curiosity.

 Braintastic!
-Science have joined in this year and developed a fact sheet all about the importance of nature for wellbeing just for GSSfS.
+Science have joined in this year and developed an emotional wellbeing worksheet all about the importance of nature for wellbeing just for GSSfS.
 For example, did you know that the smell of a forest can boost your immune system?
 Our resource is designed to give kids the background they need to start exploring their own questions about nature and wellbeing.
-We aims to get them thinking about the importance of the natural world for our health, as just one of the many reasons it’s vital to combat climate change.
-You can download the PDF below:
+We aim to get them thinking about the importance of the natural world for our health, as just one of the many reasons it’s vital to combat climate change.

 Once your students have got their creative juices flowing, head over to the Great Science Skills- a collection of eight resources designed to help students learn the scientific process.
 This is a way to get them thinking about how science is done, and how they might be able to answer their questions.